-Personal Standards
+4. Personal Standards

-Scouts Australia encourages respect for other people, expects its members to demonstrate high personal standards, and to refrain from swearing and using profane, indecent, rude, insulting or abusive language at Scouting meetings and activities.
+Scouts Australia encourages respect for other people, expects its members to demonstrate high personal standards, both in language and actions and to refrain from swearing and using profane, indecent, rude, insulting or abusive language and under no circumstances condone the use of inappropriate action, including initiations at Scouting meetings and activities.

-6. Privacy
+5. Privacy